rdk/p2rank/README.md

 ### Configuration

-You can override the default parameters values in a custom config file:
+You can override the default parameter values in a custom config file:

 ~~~bash
 prank predict -c config/example.groovy  test.ds